-Many artists I encounter are pinning all of their hopes on getting into a gallery.
+Many artists are pinning all of their hopes to make a living on getting into a gallery.
 Most of them are adopting this outlook prematurely.
 In other words, they aren’t even close to ready for galleries.

 This leads to unhealthy expectations, which only results in disappointment and a sense of failure.